12 Lessons learned from life on the road

 5. You will meet amazing people everywhere you go.

-6. Know your destination for the night, and have a plan B & C alternatives incase A isn’t safe.
+6. Know your destination for the night, and have a plan B & C alternatives incase A isn’t safe, listen to your gut feeling.

 7. Carry 2 different credit cards from different banks, Murphys Law is that the one you use will be ‘incompatible’ with the vendors machine.

-8. Print off multiple copies of BOTH sides of ALL documents, insurance, id’s, passports and vehicle papers.
+8. Print off multiple copies of BOTH sides of ALL documents, insurance, id’s, passports and vehicle papers, keep them in clear plastic pages, never hand over originals.

 9. Slime your mountain bike tires, we’ve had countless punctures from cactus spines.